simondell/property_search_test/README.md

 ```

 ## Final notes
 Please let us know if you liked the test and how long it took you to complete it.

+I appreciated being encouraged to get the project going from node onwards.
+Usually my work involves adding to existing server-side or build-time code, rather than creating my own.
+Recently I've been using Ruby On Rails for my pet projects' back-end code, so it was good to write some "fresh" node myself for a change (not that this is particularly unique)